ROOT: Patching the boot partition (non-US only)

 python edl.py -r boot boot.img -loader 800t.mbn

-1. When finished, reboot the phone into normal operation by typing either of these into the command-line, or remove and re-insert the battery:
+- When finished, reboot the phone into normal mode by typing

-[!WARNING] Copy and keep the original boot partition somewhere safe in case you need to restore to the original state for over-the-air updates or re-enabling WhatsApp calls.
+[!WARNING] Copy and keep the original boot partition somewhere safe in case you need to restore the phone to the original state to do over-the-air updates or re-enable WhatsApp calls.

 Part 3: Patching the boot partition